PopCap/GameIdea/README.md

 # GameIdea
-Specifics about the game will be posted in here. this game will run on Unity engine.
+Specifics about the game will be posted in here.
+This game will run on Unity engine.